HeartArmy/E-Commerce-Website/README.md

+## Introduction

+This is a e-commerce website (react app) that uses Firebase for login authentication and StripeAPI for payments.
+This project was made for my Software Engineering course with two other colleagues.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).